larzarisn/Design_Tech_2024/readme.md

 From there select your preferences for how the 3D models will be generated, as well as selecting which gerber file you are turning into a 3D model.

-Finally click convert and the stl 3D model will be generated in /Output 3D models/.
+Finally click convert and the stl 3D model will be generated in ./Output 3D models/. (which is inside the project folder)

-From there load the model into a 3D slicer of your choice and print or if you want an inlaid 3D model put the file in blender and make a mold, export the mold and import both the original and the mold to your slicer.
-In future the generation of a negative image will be automated by this system.
+From there load the model into a 3D slicer of your choice and follow your printers instructions.

-Done!
+If you want an inlaid 3D model, the easiest method I have found follows this video: [https://www.youtube.com/watch?v=57CmROIJP6w](https://www.youtube.com/watch?v=57CmROIJP6w).